microsoft/fluentui/packages/react-components/react-components/etc/react-components.api.md

 import { makeResetStyles } from '@griffel/react';
 import { makeStaticStyles } from '@griffel/react';
 import { makeStyles } from '@griffel/react';
+import { MaterialType } from '@fluentui/react-shared-contexts';
+import { MaterialTypeContextValue } from '@fluentui/react-shared-contexts';
+import { MaterialTypeProvider } from '@fluentui/react-shared-contexts';
 import { Menu } from '@fluentui/react-menu';
 import { MenuButton } from '@fluentui/react-button';
 import { menuButtonClassNames } from '@fluentui/react-button';